People

 Doctoral Student | anna.thompson@utdallas.edu

 Anna is a doctoral student in the cognition and cognitive neuroscience program at The University of Texas at Dallas.
-She works in the Kennedy Neuroimaging of Aging and Cognition Lab and the Cognitive Neuroscience of Aging Lab lead by Dr. Kristen Kennedy and Dr. Karen Rodrigue.
+She works in the Kennedy Neuroimaging of Aging and Cognition Lab and the Cognitive Neuroscience of Aging Lab led by Dr. Kristen Kennedy and Dr. Karen Rodrigue.
 She received her BS in psychology and a minor in French in the spring of 2019 at the University of Iowa.
 Anna’s research interests are in how genetic and environmental factors influence changes in brain structure and cognition in older populations.

 Lab Manager